-The vagus nerve controls our parasympathic nervous system which is integral to help us wind down from the stesses of being a human and living on our crumbling planet.
-Its our rest and restore switch that we need to keep nurturing to keep us heatlhy.
-Its easy to reve ourselves up to fight or flight, but harder to go the other way.
+The vagus nerve controls our parasympathetic nervous system, which is integral to helping us wind down from the stresses of being a human and living on our crumbling planet.
+It's our rest and restores switch that we need to keep nurturing to keep us healthy.
+It's easier to get ourselves up to fight or flight but harder to go the other way.

 Here are some ways I keep my wandering nerve happy.

 - Cold plunges in any ocean or lake, or bathtub you can find (weekly)